-When I first took up the position two and a half years ago, the farm was being run quite intensively.
+When I first took up the position the farm was being run quite intensively.
 In addition to farming livestock, we were also growing corn.
 On a farm which is just short of 500 acres, rotating the cows and growing the corn wasn’t working.
 We took the decision to take corn out of the rotation.
 Since the change, the farm has been running very smoothly – meaning that we’re planning to stick with this new rotation for the foreseeable future.

 Last Autumn we introduced sheep as they complement the cattle grazing.
 This is because the cattle act as “hoovers” when grazing and therefore provide a clean pasture for the ewes and lambs.

 We have created some cross breeds.
 We want to produce different meat that no one else has really come across.
 We crossed a Wagyu bull with female Herefords and we now have 100-150 Wagyu/Hereford crosses.
 Wagyu cattle are a Japanese breed with high levels of marbling, which is a determination of meat quality.
 Hereford cattle are a much more prominent breed, reared all over the world.

 How much cattle do you have on the farm?
 Do you have any other breeds?

 Including the Wagyu/Hereford crosses we are just short of 310 at the moment but can have up to 400.
 We have Aberdeen Angus, Herefords and the Wagyu/Hereford crosses.
 Our cattle are grass fed and have a silage diet throughout the winter.
 This all-important animal feed, created from fermented grass, is made by us on our very own farm.

 Why have you created these Wagyu/Hereford cross breeds of cattle?